Chlamydia psittaci: Psittaci-abortus intermediate

 Phylogenetic trees show a relatively recent branch between C. psittaci and C. abortus.
 There are also many strains intermediate in position between strains clearly defined as belonging in either species, such as 84/2334 isolated from a parrot.

 Vafin et al. (2007) believe that this intermediate position should be its own species "C. parapsittaci", which includes the genotypes C (strains GD, CT1, Par1), D (NJ1, 92-1293, TT3, 7344/2), G (strains Rostinovo-70, 250, PP-87, KC-93), F (strains VS225, 7778B15), and non-grouped strains WC, 84/2334, and R54.
 Genotypes C, D, and F are isolated from avians; G is isolated from livestock abortions in the former Soviet Union; and WC was isolated from a mammal.
 For the Rostinovo-70 strain, omp1, omp2, 16S, 23S, plasmid (all partial) sequences are available.
-All G genotype strains have the exact same plasmid sequence as the one in 84/2334, and the exact same 23S sequence as the three strains from genotype C.
+All G genotype strains have the same plasmid sequence as the one in 84/2334, and the same 23S sequence as the three strains from genotype C.

 Two provisional genotypes were defined in 2017: G1, G2.
 These too reflect an intermediate position, though because the author was unaware of Vafin's results, there was no comparison with Vafin's ompA sequences.

 A new species was effectively published in 2019, C. buteonis, which consisted of one type strain RSHA from a red-shouldered hawk.
 This species occupies an intermediate position.

 Longbottom et al. (2021) sequenced the whole genome of 84/2334.
 They find its entire genome, alongside that of genotypes G1 and G2, to be closer to C. abortus than to C. psittaci, despite the fact that it has a plasmid (typical C. abortus does not carry one).
 Analyses of seven MLST housekeeping gene fragments also find the same for genotype 1V, leading to the suggestion to transfer these three genotypes plus 84/2334 to C. abortus.
 On the other hand, C. buteonis was shown to be closer to C. psittaci than to C. abortus on MSLT, and intermediate with a long branch of its own on whole-genome NeighborNet.
 Vafin's four strains were not analyzed.
 WC and genotypes C, D, F were solidly placed in C. psittaci.